-If you have your own investment or residential property, and are planning to sell it, you’ll definitely ask several questions that’s related to paperwork.
+If you have your own investment or residential property in Anaheim, and are planning to sell it, you’ll definitely ask several questions that’s related to paperwork.

 What documents do I need to comply with?
 Are there pre-selling notes that I should remember?
 How much are the fees for each transaction?
 What is the turnover process?
 And the list goes on…